Case: Windows 10 Bootable USB not working

 Windows 10 not booting from USB - how to fix?

-Before you start, you need to know that the USB drive is not a boot option in the previous computer, and then supported in the new system, such as, Windows 8/10.
-But if the flash drive itself is not actually bootable, your computer will try to find the next bootable device from the priority boot sequence in BIOS and then boot from it.
+Before you start, you need to know that USB drive as a boot option is supported in newer OS like Windows 8/10.
+But if the flash drive itself is not actually bootable, your computer will try to boot from the next bootable device in the priority boot sequence of BIOS.
 This is why your computer continue to boot Windows without any prompts.

 Then, continue to learn how to fix Windows 10 bootable USB is not working.